saksham-koul/Self-Attention-GAN/README.md

 * CUDA Device(GPU) must be present to run the IPython notebook.
-* Run all cells of IPython Notebook
+* Run all cells of the IPython Notebook.